Variational solutions to the total variation flow on metric measure spaces: Introduction

 \section{Introduction}

 The total variation flow (TVF) is the partial differential equation

 where $\Omega\subset\R^N$ is an open set and $T>0$.
 There are several ways to define the concept of weak solution to the TVF.
 One possibility is to apply the so-called Anzellotti pairing \cite{Anzellotti:1984}.
 This approach has been applied in existence and uniqueness results for the total variation flow in \cite{AndreuBallesterCasellesMazon,AndreuCasellesDiazMazon,AndreuCasellesMazon,BellettiniCasellesNovaga}.
-The variational inequality related to the total variation flow is
+The variational inequality related to the TVF is

 for every $\varphi\in C^\infty_0(\Omega_T)$, where the total variation $\|Du(t)\|(\Omega)$ is a Radon measure for almost every $t\in(0,T)$.
 A variational approach to existence and uniqueness questions has been discussed by B\"ogelein, Duzaar and Marcellini \cite{BogeleinDuzaarMarcellini}, see also B\"ogelein, Duzaar and Scheven \cite{BogeleinDuzaarScheven}, and for the corresponding obstacle problem in \cite{BoegelDuzSchev:2015}.
 The natural function space for weak solutions to the TVF is bounded variation (BV).
 Functions of bounded variation on metric measure spaces have been studied in \cite{AmbrosioDiMarino, mir}.
-Instead of partial derivatives, this approach is based on the modulus of the gradient and using concepts such as minimal upper gradients and Newtonian spaces, see \cite{bjorn, hei, hkst, Shanmugalingam}.
+Instead of partial derivatives, this approach is based on the modulus of the gradient and using concepts such as minimal upper gradients and Newtonian spaces, see \cite{bjorn, hei, Heinonen1998, hkst, Koskela1998,Shanmugalingam}.
 This is also the main advantage of the variational approach.
 A central motivation for developing such a theory has been the desire to unify the assumptions and methods employed in various specific spaces, such as Riemannian manifolds, Heisenberg groups, graphs, etc.

 The regularity theory of nonlinear parabolic problems in the metric space context has been developed and studied in \cite{Heran,Ivert_et_al,kmmp,MarolaMasson, Masson_et_al_2013,MassonParviainen,MassonSiljander}.
 The comparison principle has been discussed in \cite{KinnunenMasson} and stability theory has been investigated in \cite{FujishimaHabermann, Fujishima_et_al,FujishimaHabermannKinnunenMasson}.
 Existence for parabolic problems on metric spaces has been discussed in \cite{collins}.
 All of these results consider variational inequalities with $p$-growth for $p>1$.
 For the case $p=1$, which corresponds to the TVF, Buffa, Collins and Pacchiano \cite{BuffaCollinsPacchiano} showed existence of a parabolic minimizer using the concept of global variational solution.
 G\'orny and Maz\'on \cite{Gorny-Mazon:2021} studied the existence and uniqueness of weak solutions of the Neumann and Dirichlet problems to the TVF in metric measure spaces.
 The main goal of the present paper is to extend the results of DiBenedetto, Gianazza and Klaus \cite{dbgk} to a metric measure space with a doubling measure and a Poincar\'e inequality.
 The main result gives a necessary and sufficient condition for a variational solution to be continuous at a given point, see Theorem \ref{NecSuf}.
 Our assumption on the time regularity of a variational solution is initially weaker than in \cite{dbgk} and thus our results may be interesting also in the Euclidean case.
 As fas as we know, this is the first time when regularity questions are discussed for parabolic problems with linear growth on metric measure spaces.